 On September 27, 2005, Midwest filed a motion to stay this proceeding, which the Board rules on today.
 Attached to Midwest's motion are a supporting memorandum and a status report.
 On October 6, 2005, IEPA filed a response, opposing Midwest's motion for stay.
-On October 21, 2005, Midwest filed a motion for leave to file a reply, attaching the reply.
-IEPA did not oppose Midwest's motion for leave to file a reply, which the Board now grants.
-Sierra Club made no filings in response to Midwest's motion for stay.
+On October 21, 2005, Midwest filed a motion for leave to file a reply to IEPA's response, attaching the reply.
+IEPA did not oppose Midwest's motion for leave to file a reply, which the Board now grants.2 Sierra Club made no filings in response to Midwest's motion for stay.

-On January 12, 2006, Midwest waived to October 6, 2006, the Board's deadline for deciding this appeal.
-The Board meeting before that deadline is currently scheduled for October 5, 2006.
-On March 21, 2006, Midwest filed a status report pursuant to hearing officer directive.
-The case has not been to hearing nor has discovery begun.
+On December 21, 2005, Midwest waived to September 22, 2006, the Board's deadline for deciding this appeal.
+The Board meeting before that deadline is currently scheduled for September 21, 2006.
+On March 21, 2006, Midwest filed a status report pursuant to hearing officer directive.3 The case has not been to hearing and has not concluded discovery.